 Along with brand identities for businesses, I work as a surface designer.
-What is surface design?
-It’s the creation of artwork that will be applied to products or environments.
+Surface design is the creation of artwork that will be applied to products or environments.
 This artwork might be a repeating pattern or a stand-alone illustration.
 And it could be applied to:

-Independent surface designers typically license their artwork to manufacturers for either a flat fee, or using a royalties model.
-For example, a fabric company might partner with a surface pattern designer and pay a royalty per yard of fabric sold that features the artist’s print.
+Some companies employ in-house surface designers.
+Other companies purchase patterns from third parties like me.
+An independent surface designer typically licenses their artwork to a company for either a flat fee or royalties.
+For example, a fabric manufacturer might partner with a surface designer to create a collection of prints.
+The fabric company then pays a royalty per yard of fabric sold that features the artist’s pattern.
+Read more about licensing.

-My style is bright, simple, and modern.
+Mid century design influences a lot of my patterns.
+My style is bright, cheerful, and simple.
 I love crisp edges and bold, graphic shapes with contrast.
-Midcentury design influences a lot of my patterns.
 The challenge of reducing a flower or animal to its simplest form is satisfying (and probably why I also like logo design).
 I enjoy distilling something complex into simple, symbolic shapes.

 Mention names like Alexander Girard, Lucienne Day, Paul Rand, and Saul Bass, and my heart beats faster.
 And if I could steal a design aesthetic from any culture, I’d rob Scandinavia.